 What Is a Circuit Breaker?

 The circuit breaker is a safety device that protects the circuit from short circuit faults and overcurrent that can cause bad effects on electrical circuits.
-It works as a switch that detects malfunction and cuts off the power supply.
-Circuit breakers is the best method to protect and regulate circuits by cutting the power of the circuit if there is any fault exists. it comes in thermal, magnetic, and a mixture of these two parameters.
+It works as a switch that detects malfunctions and cuts off the power supply.
+Circuit breakers are the best method to protect and regulate circuits by cutting the power of the circuit if there is any fault.
+It comes in thermal, magnetic, and a mixture of these two parameters.

 How Does a Circuit Breaker Work?